 Another reason body odor may be different during menopause is because lower estrogen levels result in an altered estrogen/testosterone ratio.
 Testosterone is also produced by the ovaries and is typically considered “a primarily male hormone.”
 Additional testosterone may lead to more bacteria in the sweat, which in turn, produces a stronger smell.4

-A third type of body odor change can take place in the genitals, as some perimenopausal or menopausal women may find that their vaginal odor is different—this is typically due to changes in the vagina’s pH and glucose levels, which are impacted by the fluctuations in hormones experienced during menopause.5
+A third type of body odor change can take place in the genitals, as some perimenopausal or menopausal women may find that their vaginal odor is different—this is typically due to changes in the vagina’s pH and glucose levels, which are impacted by the fluctuations in hormones experienced during perimenopause and menopause.5

 Keep Cool at Night